 Daily Pledge: Highland Park Elementary

-Mrs. Brosky's 4th grade class at Highland Park Elementary leads our Daily Pledge brought to you by Mark Allen Chevrolet.
+Mrs. Bowman's Kindergarten class at Highland Park Elementary recites the Pledge of Allegiance.

 by